 - (1) Marijuana. - (2) Tetrahydrocannabinols.
-Tetrahydrocannabinols, except for tetrahydrocannabinols in hemp, hemp products, hemp extracts, or smokable hemp, as defined in G.S.
-106-568.51. - (3) Repealed by Session Laws 2017-115, s.
+Tetrahydrocannabinols, except for tetrahydrocannabinols in hemp products or hemp extracts. - (3) Repealed by Session Laws 2017-115, s.
 8, effective December 1, 2017, and applicable to offenses committed on or after that date."

 SECTION 2.(c) Article 5 of Chapter 90 of the General Statutes is amended by adding a new section to read: